 For apps that connect people with one another, real-time messaging systems enable a broad array of interactions that help digital experiences of all kinds feel as immediate and natural as their in-person equivalents.

-Real-time messaging powers features like arenas for multiplayer games, audience-wide polls for virtual live events, and collaborative whiteboards for elearning platforms.
-In all these cases, real-time messaging provides instantaneous and scalable communications between all users.
+Real-time messaging tools power features like arenas for multiplayer games, audience-wide polls for virtual live events, and collaborative whiteboards for elearning platforms.
+In all these cases, real-time messaging protocols provide instantaneous and scalable communications between all users.

-Mobile game studio Pocket Gems, for example, found that in-the-moment camaraderie fuels player relationships and strengthens in-game communities.
+For example, mobile game studio Pocket Gems found that in-the-moment camaraderie fuels player relationships and strengthens in-game communities.

-For its virtual live events, LiveLike’s audience chat lets fans join in the energy of the crowd for pivotal moments like celebrating a touchdown.
+For its virtual live events, LiveLike’s audience chat lets fans join in the crowd's energy for pivotal moments like celebrating a touchdown.

 And, in sensitive use cases like telemedicine, the immediacy and authenticity of real-time chat drives positive care outcomes by creating a space for patients and doctors to share honest communication.

-No matter the end-use, real-time messaging apps at large rely on real-time communication to send and receive chat messages instantaneously.
-Beyond this essential functionality, real-time messaging is also the basis on which developers build value-add features like user presence, typing indicators, and push notifications.
+No matter the end-use, real-time messaging apps rely on real-time communication to send and receive instant messages.
+Beyond this essential functionality, real-time messaging is also the basis on which developers build value-added features like user presence, typing indicators, and push notifications.

-In general, real-time messaging connects people because it lets everybody see and interact with the same information in the same moment.
-This brings the immediacy and genuine energy of in-person experiences directly into remote interactions.
+Real-time messaging connects people because it lets everybody see and interact with the same information simultaneously.
+This directly brings the immediacy and genuine energy of in-person experiences into remote, virtual interactions.